President of the Kurdistan Region

 The president of the Kurdistan Region is the head of state of the semi-autonomous Kurdistan Region in northern Iraq.
-They are part of the Kurdistan Presidency Council.
+They are part of the Kurdistan Presidency Council and commander-in-chief of the Peshmerga.
 The current president of Kurdistan Region is Nechirvan Barzani, who assumed office on 10 June 2019.

 History

 After the results of the 1992 parliamentary election, the Kurdistan Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK) with both parties holding 50 out of 100 seats, chose to create a unity government unrecognized by Ba'athist Iraq.